 On this date in 1905, Doc Cheatham, a Black musician, was born.

 Anthony Adolphus Cheatham was born in Nashville, TN.
-He started drumming at age 15, switched to saxophone and cornet, and while still a teenager was playing in the pit band at Nashville's Bijou Theater, backing all the blues-singing Smiths--Bessie, Clara, and Mamie--as well as Ethel Waters.
+He started drumming at age 15 and switched to saxophone and cornet.
+While a teenager, he played in the pit band at Nashville's Bijou Theater, backing all the blues-singing Smiths, Bessie, Clara, Mamie, and Ethel Waters.
 He moved to Chicago in the mid-1920s, washing dishes at a Loop restaurant while he waited for his union card.
 His first gig was at Dreamland, Al Capone's club on State Street, playing with Louis Armstrong and King Oliver.

 After Cheatham headed East in 1927, he worked with Wilbur De Paris and Chick Webb, toured Europe with Sam Wooding, returned to New York to join McKinney's Cotton Pickers, and in 1931 began an eight-year stint with Cab Calloway.
-After illness hospitalized him in 1939, he played lead trumpet in bands led by Teddy Wilson, Benny Carter, and Eddie Heywood.
+After illness was hospitalized in 1939, he played lead trumpet in bands led by Teddy Wilson, Benny Carter, and Eddie Heywood.
 When World War II broke out, he found a job as a postal employee to avoid the draft.
 He kept a studio for teaching and backed Billie Holiday on Commodore sessions.
-With the rise of rock and roll, Cheatham began playing with Latin bands including Perez Prado and Machito.
+With the rise of rock and roll, Cheatham began playing with Latin bands, including Perez Prado and Machito.